amesones-dev/blog/_posts/2023-07-27-gcp-python-quickstart.md

 categories: jekyll update
 ---
 # GCP python quickstart guide.
-## Create a python development environment for Google Cloud services.
+## How to create a python development environment for Google Cloud services.

 In this guide, you'll set up a local Python development to access Google Cloud services.
 It focuses on minimal requirements, simple Google Cloud authentication and using only services that do not require billing enabled on the project.